SaneBow/PiDTLN/README.md

 This is based on the [DTLN-aec](https://github.com/breizhn/DTLN-aec) project.
 It currently only has a file-based demo script with tflite (not quantized) models.
 To make it realtime, I converted models to quantized models and created two realtime scripts:
 * `models/dtln_aec_???_quant*` are quantized models. `???` is the number of LSTM units, larger means slower but supposed to be better.
-* `rt_dtln_aec.py` is similar to `rt_dtln_ns.py`, which takes a pair of devices as input and output.
-It assumes the input device contains channel for loopback.
+* `rt_dtln_aec.py` takes a pair of devices as input and output.
+It assumes the input device contains a channel as loopback/reference.
-* `rt_dtln_aec_mp.py` is a multiprocessing version, it runs close to 2x faster on slower models.
+* `rt_dtln_aec_mp.py` is a multiprocessing version, it runs close to 2x faster on 256/512 models.

 ## Setup with Hardware Loopback

 You need to have a sound card which supports hardware loopback, and the loopback is on the last channel of captured audio.
-In my case is the [Respeaker USB Mic Array V2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/), which has 6 input channels and last one is playback.
+In my case is the [Respeaker USB Mic Array V2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/), which has 6 input channels and the last one is the playback loopback.

 1. List devices with `python3 rt_dtln_ns.py -l`.
 Note down a unique substring of your soundcard's name.
 In my case it can be "UAC1.0".
-2. Test with `python3 rt_dtln_ns.py -i UAC1.0 -o UAC1.0 -c 6 -m models/dtln_aec_128_quant`.
+2. Test with `python3 rt_dtln_ns.py -i UAC1.0 -o UAC1.0 -c 6 -m 128`.
 Speak to your mic, you should hear no feedback echo.
 3. Follow the similar procedure in DTLN NS setup to put AEC output to a virtual capturing device.
 So you can use it in other programs.

 ## Setup without Hardware Loopback